rucio/documentation/docs/using_the_client.md

 ## Open ID Connect authentication examples

 There are 3 CLI login methods.
 Two were introduced in order to avoid typing the password in the Rucio CLI.
-The default Identity Provider (IdP)/issuer is configured on the side of Rucio server.
-In case multiple IdPs are supported, user can specify which one he desires to use by `--oidc-issuer=\<IdP nickname\>` option (where IdP nickname is the key under which issuers are configured on Rucio server side in the [idpsecrets.json]{.title-ref} file).
-In the following examples we assume that user does not want to use the rucio account name specified in the rucio.cfg file on the client side (if so `-a` parameter can be omitted).
-If [auth_type]{.title-ref}[ is specified to be \"oidc\" in the rucio.cfg file, ]{.title-ref}[-S]{.title-ref}\` can be omitted as well.
+The default Identity Provider `(IdP)/issuer` is configured on the side of Rucio server.
+In case multiple IdPs are supported, user can specify which one he desires to use by `--oidc-issuer=\<IdP nickname\>` option (where IdP nickname is the key under which issuers are configured on Rucio server side in the *idpsecrets.json* file).
+In the following examples we assume that user does not want to use the rucio account name specified in the *rucio.cfg* file on the client side (if so `-a` parameter can be omitted).
+If *auth_type* is specified to be "oidc" in the *rucio.cfg* file, `-S` can be omitted as well.
 Furthermore, we use the same default issuer as configured on Rucio server side.

 1. Login via user's browser + fetch code: